PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Notification-On-Version-Update.md

 - Run `Directory.EnumerateFiles` with the the version directory and the pattern `_update_v*.*.*_????-??-??` to find such a file.
 - If a file path is returned, then get the version information from the file name.
 - Use that version to construct the notification message, including the URL to that GitHub release page.

+#### How to control the update notification behavior using an environment variable

+The environment variable `POWERSHELL_UPDATECHECK` will be introduced to control the behavior of the update notification feature.
+The environment variable supports 3 values:

+- `Default`.
+This gives you the default behaviors:
+  - `pwsh` of preview versions check for the new preview version as well as the new GA version.
+  - `pwsh` of GA versions check for the new GA version only.

+- `Off`.
+This turns off the update notification feature.

+- `LTS`. `pwsh` of both preview and stable versions check for the new LTS GA version only.

 ## Alternate Proposals and Considerations